 The colour can be yellow, black or brown depending on the variety.

-Early planting happens in April to July, during the raining season and late planting happens in September to November.
+Early planting happens in April to July, during the rainy season and late planting happens in September to November.

 One seed of tiger nut is set to produce about 50 – 250 depending on the variety.

-It grows well under a wild range of climate conditions.
+It grows well under a wide range of climate conditions.

 There are several varieties yellow, black and brown.
-The yellow variety comes in small and big size variety.
+The yellow variety comes in small and big size varieties.

-In Nigeria the yellow and the brown is common.
+In Nigeria the yellow and the brown are common.

 As always as you will do for other crops select a good location in your garden,

-For tiger nut chose a location where there is adequate sunlight and ensure it’s not waterlogged.
+For tiger nuts choose a location where there is adequate sunlight and ensure it’s not waterlogged.